deeplearning4j/deeplearning4j/deeplearning4j-scaleout/spark/dl4j-spark-ml/README.md

 ### Evaluators
 An evaluator facilitates cross-fit validation based on an evaluation algorithm.

-_DL4J has functionality here that is not yet exposed to Spark ML._

 ### Pipeline
 The ML pipeline consists of a DAG of estimators and transformers.
 Data frames pass through the pipeline, being augmented with machine learning predictions, reconstructions etc., while retaining the application-specific context in other columns.